- Address: Brussels

 RSC Anderlecht in the European championship for football clubs

 In 1982, RSC Anderlecht became the third Belgian football club in a continental championship semi-final.
 Royal Standard de Liège became the first one in 1962 and Club Brugge became the second one in 1978.
 Anderlecht faced the English club Aston Villa in their first-ever European championship semi-final.
 Aston Villa were crowned European football champions in 1982.
 In 1986, RSCA returned in the semi-finals of the European championship for football clubs.
 They played against the Romanian club Steaua București in the semi-finals.
 Steaua București won the European championship for football clubs in 1986.

 The 1972 UEFA European Football Championship

 In 1972, the Lotto Park was one of the four venues for the European championship for national football teams.
 The UEFA European Football Championship matches took place in the Belgian cities of Antwerp, Liège and Brussels.
-The home of Anderlecht hosted one game of the tournament.
+The home of Anderlecht hosted one game for the tournament.
 The former Union of Soviet Socialist Republics won the game after defeating Hungary.
 Anatoliy Konkov scored the only goal of the game.
-He played numerous games for Shakhtar Donetsk, the first Ukrainian sports club with 1 million followers on its main social media page, and their arch-rivals Dynamo Kyiv.
+He played numerous games for Shakhtar Donetsk, the first Ukrainian sports club with 1 million followers on its main social media page, and arch-rivals Dynamo Kyiv.